AleDvin/homestead-guide-en/introduction/templates.rst

 ForList(name) … FormListEnd
 =============================
 The function displays a full list of entries obtained using **GetList** function; the *name* that was specified in the *GetList* function shall be used as the name parameter value.
 The end of the one record display template is fixed by the **FormListEnd** closing function.
-The values of the entry columns contain variables of #name_column# type, where the name of the table column is indicated after the underscore; the #index# variable is available, which contains the sequence number of the entry, starting with 1.
+The values of the entry columns contain variables of #column# type; the #index# variable is available, which contains the sequence number of the entry, starting with 1.

 .. code:: js

       GetList(my, #state#_mytable, "id,param,value")
       ForList(my)
           Divs(md-5, panel)
-             Strong(#my_index#: #my_ param #)
+             Strong(#index#: #param #)
-             P(pclass, #my_value#)
+             P(pclass, #value#)
           DivsEnd:
       ForListEnd: